VibhorAgrawal2003/Video-Processor/README.txt

 #       Video Processor            #
 ####################################

-The Video Processor is a video capture and processing application designed to connect to the webcam or any other default capture peripheral connected to the device and display the video feed in real-time.
+This is a video capture and processing application designed to connect to the webcam or any other default capture peripheral connected to the device and display the video feed in real-time.
 Users can save individual frames from the video and apply various effects to enhance or modify the video stream.

 ====================================